cwardgar/ansible-nexus3-oss/README.md

 Ansible variables, along with the default values (see `default/main.yml`) :

     nexus_version: '3.1.0-04'
-    nexus_timezone: 'UTC'
     nexus_package: "nexus-{{ nexus_version }}-unix.tar.gz"

-The nexus version and package to install, see available versions at https://www.sonatype.com/download-oss-sonatype . `nexus_timezone` is a Java Timezone name and can be useful in combination with `nexus_scheduled_tasks` cron expressions below.
+The nexus version and package to install.
+If `nexus_version` is set to `'latest'`, the latest available version will be determined and installed.
+If an older version of Nexus was previously installed, nothing will be done.
+We don't (yet?) support upgrading.

     nexus_download_dir: '/tmp'